Telephone: 604 444-4889

 Fax: 604 444-4119

 Christian Guay-Poliquin was born just north of the U.S. border in Saint-Armand, Quebec, in 1982.
 He believes the art of the narrative is grounded in the demands and details of daily life, situated in a world ripe with experience.
-He is currently developing a doctoral thesis on the hunting narrative and writing his second novel, Le poids de le neige, forthcoming from La Pleuplade in September 2016.
-Le fil des kilomètres (La Peiplade, 2013), his first novel, was published in both Quebec and France.
+He is currently developing a doctoral thesis on the hunting narrative.
+His two first novels, Running on Fumes and The Weight of Snow, are both published in English by Talonbooks, and in French by La Peuplade.

 QUOTES OF NOTERunning on Fumes